TheYadda/TheYadda/README.md

-- 👋 Hi, I’m Emma, or @memmam
-- 👀 I’m interested in XR (VR/AR/MR) technology as well as 3D graphics
-- 🌱 I’m currently pursuing a computer science degree at UC San Diego, est. grad 2023
-- 💞️ I’m looking to collaborate on anything game dev or XR-related
+# Hey!
+Hi, I’m Emma!
+A UCSD student (est. grad date 2023, BS Computer Science) primarily experienced in the Unity game engine and OpenGL and with an overall interest is in VR/AR technology.

-- 📫 How to reach me: memmam AT emmaline PERIOD dev / mdmoriss AT ucsd PERIOD edu
+I can be reached at memmam AT emmaline PERIOD dev / mdmoriss AT ucsd PERIOD edu

 <!---
-TheYadda/TheYadda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+memmam/memmam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->